Download This Sample

 - The Continental Cross, also referred to as the Grand Union, closely resembles the British East India Company flag.

 - The Second Continental Congress passed the Flag Resolution on June 14, 1777, which stated:

-“… That the thirteen United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in blue a field, representing a new constellation.”
+”… That the thirteen United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white on a blue field, representing a new constellation.”

 - On August 3, 1777, the first official flag of the United States was flown at Fort Schuyler during the Siege at Fort Stanwix.
 But despite the resolution, Americans featured many flags in the early years of independence.